 I have been working closely with a few clients lately who are working with Ali Eberhardt, the eating disorder dietician that I so highly recommend.
 One of the themes that keeps coming up is the importance of starting small.
-When you struggle with anorexia and/or bulimia, sometimes adding certain foods into your diet can be really overwhelming and triggering, eating disorder help and recoverycausing you to slip back into restrictive behaviors even more than usual.
+When you struggle with anorexia and/or bulimia, sometimes adding certain foods into your diet can be really overwhelming and triggering, causing you to slip back into restrictive behaviors even more than usual.
 Typically the foods I hear this about the most are fats and carbohydrates.
 What both Ali and I support if you are struggling with a certain food group is to start small and work in manageable changes that you can be consistent with.
 If you put a lot of pressure on yourself to go from 0-100 overnight you will give up before you have even started.
 Instead, focus on making sustainable changes that you gradually increase.
 While Ali is the expert on this, below are a few ideas that may feel manageable to add to your diet if you are struggling with fats or carbohydrates:

 Carbohydrates: